Philippines extends coronavirus curbs until mid-July

 The Philippines has fully vaccinated only 2.5 million people, or just 3.6% of the 70 million targeted for immunisation this year.

-It has received 17.5 million vaccine doses, mostly those of Sinovac, among 40 to 55 million doses of various brands on order for June to September.
+It has received 17.5 million vaccine doses, mostly those of Sinovac (SVA.O), among 40 to 55 million doses of various brands on order for June to September.

 In a weekly national address, Duterte told local officials to prepare cold storage facilities for the vaccines.